mattorsini0812/Presentations/README.md

 # Presentations
-Osi Model presnetation
+Osi Model(made a presentation that explains how data flows through the osi model)

-cyber law presentation
+cyber law(presentation on a chosen law that regulates cyber activities)